alinakhan24/cd/README.md

      source ~/myenv/bin/activate
      pip install gunicorn --upgrade

-B- Running tests in Github Pipeline failing
+B- Running tests in Github Pipeline failing.
 Error:  Missing dependencies
 Solution:  Including separate txt file in git repo, and configuring pipeline to install the dependencies, before building solution, has prevented pipeline to crash due to missing dependencies.

-C- Restarting Gunicorn cause No Gunicorn Service has been found
+C- Restarting Gunicorn cause No Gunicorn Service has been found.
 Solution:  This means that Gunicorn is not running as a systemd service (or it’s not set up correctly).
 Creating a Gunicorn systemd service file, with relevant configuration, pointing the server to correct working directory where the flask application has to be hosted, has resolved